TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 > by the Home Assistant development team.

-There is a HACS integration for Frigate which we will be using to integrate with Home Assistant.
+There is a HACS integration for Frigate which we will use to integrate with Home Assistant.
 HACS can be installed by either following the [docs](https://hacs.xyz/docs/use/) or this [YouTube video guide by @smart_home_australia](https://www.youtube.com/watch?v=ISb7Rf1n668).

 After installing HACS, open the Frigate HA integration by clicking on the badge below,